dai-shi/proxy-memoize/README.md

 In frontend framework like React, object immutability is important.
 JavaScript itself doesn't support forcing immutability.
-Several libraries help encouraging immutalbe coding style, like [immer](https://github.com/immerjs/immer).
+Several libraries help encouraging immutable coding style, like [immer](https://github.com/immerjs/immer).
 While immer helps updating an object, this library helps creating a derived value from an object, a.k.a. selector.